SCRMHub/AWS-S3-Multipart-JS-Uploader/README.md

 ```

 ### Available events ###
-- *beforeUpload* : Called before any server calls are made.
+- **beforeUpload** : Called before any server calls are made.
 Useful for resetting previous upload information

-- *startUpload* : Once the first server call is complete, this event is fired.
+- **startUpload** : Once the first server call is complete, this event is fired.
 Useful for any interface changes such as showing progress bars, etc.

-- *progress* : This is called periodically as the javascript reports progress, and gives you the precentage uploaded so far.
+- **progress** : This is called periodically as the javascript reports progress, and gives you the precentage uploaded so far.

-##### The data returned in to callback #####
   - @number percentage uploaded

-- *progressStats* : Similar to progress but gives you lots of stats.
+- **progressStats** : Similar to progress but gives you lots of stats.

-##### The data returned in to callback #####
   - @int **total**          The total file size to upload
   - @int **uploaded**       The total amount uploaded
   - @int **percent**        The percentage of the total uploaded
   - @int **sureUploaded**   The total size of all completed chunks (e.g. not including the partial upload)
   - @int **surePercent**    The percentage of total completed chunks
   - @int **parts**          How many parts there are to upload
   - @int **partsCompleted** How many parts have been uploaded

-- *finishing* : The final part of uploading requires AWS to "Stitch" the pieces together.
+- **finishing** : The final part of uploading requires AWS to "Stitch" the pieces together.
 This event is fired before that final call is made.
 If you want stats at this point, use the last **progressStats**

-- *complete* : And voila!
+- **complete** : And voila!
 AWS Has completed putting the pieces back together.

-##### The data returned in to callback #####
   - @string The final file url on AWS S3.

-- *error* : This is triggered on the event of something failing during upload.
+- **error** : This is triggered on the event of something failing during upload.
 This can be useful for debugging to work out if it's a network connection or file corruption issue.

-##### The data returned in to callback #####
   - ok = false : It was not ok
   - result
     - partNum : Which part number failed
   - error : The raw javascript event that was reported

-- *cancel* : Fired on the event of the user cancelling the upload.
+- **cancel** : Fired on the event of the user cancelling the upload.
 On the server, this will perform the AWS cleanup functions correctly to help you avoid server spam.
 The response contains no data as it was user triggered.

 ---